VexxyDevs/Fivem-Standalone-911-Script/README.md

 example:
 /911 (ur emergency) (your location)

-(the caller autoname is your fivem name playername that you chose in your settings)
+(the caller autoname is your fivem name playername that you chose/choose in your settings)